Core User Manual

 Welcome to the core, the primary software development ecosystem of CC.

-For example, we make no efforts to support cross-compilation or porting of our software to devices or operating systems the developer can't fully control such as Windows/MacOS/iOS/Android.
+• We make no efforts to support cross-compilation or porting of our software to devices or operating systems the developer can't fully control such as Windows/MacOS/iOS/Android.
 We always assume the developer is running a GNU/Linux host.

 2. Overview